Twitter API FAQ for Developers

 Developers shipping the first integration

-These teams want to understand the cleanest starting point before they wire a live workflow into the product.
+These teams want to understand the cleanest starting point before they wire a live workflow into the product or spend too much time on official setup.

 Research and monitoring operators

-These teams need to connect capability choices to an actual reporting or monitoring task instead of browsing generic docs.
+These teams need to connect capability choices to an actual reporting or monitoring task instead of bouncing between generic docs, pricing pages, and setup jargon.

 AI workflow builders